petabyt/mlinstall/README.md

 - [ ] - Improve the [manual](MANUAL.md)
 - [ ] - Possibly replace it with a [Magic Lantern Wiki](https://wiki.magiclantern.fm/start) page.
 - [ ] - Allow integer parameters in "Custom Event Procedure" option.
 - [ ] - Avoid using system shell commands
+- [ ] - Possibly use libzip, libcurl, libxxx, would have to find DLLs.
 Feel free to make pull request or issue.

 ## Unix Compilation